Prevention of tick paralysis is better than cure!

 Traditionally, tick preventatives have relied on topical spot-on products, rinses, sprays and collars.
 However now there are chewable tablets which have revolutionised tick control.

-“There is a now a monthly chewable tablet for dogs called NexGard which is very popular as it’s so easy to give and there is no need to be concerned about water resistance, which can be a problem with some of the topical applications and collars”, states Dr Jim.
+“There is now a chewable tablet for dogs given every 3 months called Bravecto which is very popular as it’s so easy to give and there is no need to be concerned about water resistance, which can be an issue with some of the topical applications and collars”, states Dr Jim.

-The Seresto collar is currently only licensed for fleas in cats but the company that makes these collars is working hard to get tick licensing approval too.
+The Seresto collar is currently only licensed for fleas in cats but the company that makes these collars is believed to be working to get tick licensing approval too.

 Tick prevention products should not replace these basic recommendations: